 - (a) Confidential Treatment.
-Except as provided by a case-specific order entered in advance of the settlement conference or in subdivision (b) of this local rule, this Court, the settlement Judge, all counsel and parties, and any other persons attending the settlement conference shall treat as "confidential information" the contents of any written settlement conference statements, anything that was said, any position taken, and any view of the merits of the case expressed by any participant in connection with any settlement conference.
-"Confidential information" shall not be: - (1) Disclosed to anyone not involved in the litigation; - (2) Disclosed to the assigned Judge; or - (3) Used for any purpose, including impeachment, in any pending or future proceeding in this Court. - (b) Limited Exceptions to Confidentiality.
-This rule does not prohibit: - (1) Disclosures as may be stipulated by all parties; - (2) Disclosure of the terms of a fully executed or binding settlement agreement on the record arising out of the Settlement Conference; - (3) Disclosures made in a subsequent confidential ADR or settlement proceeding; - (4) The settlement Judge from discussing the settlement conference with the Court's ADR staff, who must maintain the confidentiality of the settlement conference; - (5) Any participant or the settlement Judge from responding to an appropriate request for information duly made by persons authorized by the Court to monitor or evaluate the Court's ADR program in accordance with ADR L.R.
-2-6; - (6) Disclosures as are necessary to preserve the Court's capacity to enforce lawful orders or to discipline contumacious conduct; or - (7) Disclosures as otherwise required by law.
+Except as provided by a case-specific order entered in advance of the settlement conference or in subdivision (b) of this local rule, this Court, the settlement judge, all counsel and parties, and any other persons attending the settlement conference shall treat as "confidential information" the contents of any written settlement conference statements, anything that was said, any position taken, and any view of the merits of the case expressed by any participant in connection with any settlement conference.
+"Confidential information" shall not be: - (1) Disclosed to anyone not involved in the litigation; - (2) Disclosed to the assigned judge; or - (3) Used for any purpose, including impeachment, in any pending or future proceeding in this Court. - (b) Limited Exceptions to Confidentiality.
+This rule does not prohibit: - (1) Disclosures as may be stipulated by all parties; - (2) Disclosures made in a subsequent confidential ADR or settlement proceeding; - (3) The settlement Judge from discussing the settlement conference with the Court's ADR staff, who shall maintain the confidentiality of the settlement conference; - (4) Any participant or the settlement judge from responding to an appropriate request for information duly made by persons authorized by the Court to monitor or evaluate the Court's ADR program in accordance with ADR L.R.
+2-6; - (5) Disclosures as are necessary to preserve the Court's capacity to enforce lawful orders or to discipline contumacious conduct; or - (6) Disclosures as otherwise required by law.

-It is the established practice in this district that a settlement Judge does not, formally or informally, disclose to the assigned Judge the substance of any settlement discussions.
+It is the established practice in this district that a settlement judge does not, formally or informally, disclose to the assigned judge the substance of any settlement discussions.
 See Commentary for ADR L.R.
 6-12.